Snow removal: Clearing by individuals

 Most snow removal by individuals is clearance of driveways and walkways.
 After heavy snowfalls, snow may be removed from roofs to reduce the risk of structural damage due to the weight.

 In places with light snow, brooms or other light instruments can be used to brush off snow from walks and other surfaces.
 In regions with more precipitation, snow is commonly removed with snow shovels, a large lightweight shovel used to push snow and lift it, and snow scoops or sleigh shovels, a large and deep hopper-like implement fitted with a wide handle and designed to scoop up a load of snow and slide it on any slippery surface to another location without lifting.
 Other tools include snow pushers and shovels with one or more wheels.

-Shovelling entails a considerable amount of physical effort and can strain the back and the heart.
-Each year many senior citizens and middle aged persons die from heart attacks while shovelling snow.
+Compared to other tasks of equal importance, snow removal can present unusual age dynamics pertaining to overall community safety and efficient cooperation of skills.
+The relatively simple act of manual snow shoveling is statistically safer for teenagers than for adults, safer for boys than for men, and safer for children than for senior citizens.
+Shovelling entails a considerable amount of physical effort and can strain the back and the heart for those who lack good physical health, have heart problems, or who are largely sedentary.
+Each year many seniors and middle aged persons die from heart attacks while shovelling snow.

 Snow blowers are often used by people unwilling or unable to perform this labour, people with large driveways or other substantial surfaces and people who live in areas with long lasting winters with large amounts of snowfall.
 Others may hire a contractor with a plow bearing truck or a shovel.
 After a large snowfall, businessmen with plow trucks often drive through cities offering to plow for money.

 Removing ice is more difficult.
 Snow blowers are usually ineffective at clearing ice.
 Picks are sometimes used, but a solid spade can break through most ice.
 There is always the risk of damaging the pavement with these instruments.
 Icy areas can be covered with salt or some other substance, bags of which are widely available.